N0rphel/prolly-useless-github-action/README.md

+# prolly-useless-github-action

-# prolly-useless-github-actionThis is an custom action I made for learning purpose
+This is an custom action I made for learning purpose.